TrashGirl/devil/README.md

-## Activate Account DMCA Pro Lifetime
+## Open Reseller: Activate Account DMCA Pro Lifetime

 Upgrade you DMCA Account to be Pro with cheap price, only 10$ for __Lifetime__